AyushBherwani1998/Flutter-TV/README.md

 # Flutter TV
+The Flutter TV is just a prototype of UI/UX in Flutter with no backend service.
+You can use the YouTube API to show the trailer/tesars.
+Happy Hacking!!

 ### :heart: Star :heart: the repo to support the project or :smile:[Follow Me](https://github.com/AyushBherwani1998).Thanks!

 ### You will learn: